top of page

 After your walk explore the Revolutions Transport Museum open every day from 10am - 4pm.
 Entry by donation.
 Or catch a Vintage Train Ride on the Bennett Brook Railway to explore more of the park.
 For all the things to see and do refer to the link at Whiteman Park.

 The Bennett Brook Railway runs weekends and school holidays and over winter you can ride the steam train.
 Note you will get covered in soot riding at the front of the steam train.
-The trains cover a loop similar to the Wunanga Trail passing by Kangaroo Flats station before crossing Bennett Brook heading into Zamia Station and then back to the start.
+The train covers a loop similar to the Wunanga Trail crossing Bennett Brook before passing by Zamia Station, passing Kangaroo Flat Station and then back to the start.
 The trip takes about 20 minutes.
 It costs $10 per adult, $5 per child but the ticket is valid all day so you can have multiple trips.

 To read more blogs go to: